 2. Setup–lift and unfold the reflectors.
 Slide the slot in the bottom section of the reflectors over the thumbscrew, etc.

 3. Focusing–aim the front of the Sun Oven towards the sun.
 You need to tilt the oven to eliminate the shadows.
 You will occasionally need to adjust the position.

 4. Pre-heat–The Sun Oven should be preheated before cooking.
 It is recommended that you place the oven with the glass door closed and latched down in the sun to preheat.
 In strong sun the Sun Oven will reach 300 degrees F in about twenty minutes.
 This is awesome!

 5. Cooking–Place food in the cooking pot or pan on the tray inside the oven.
 Close the door quickly, and latch it down, using both latches.
 Use potholders when removing the HOT cooked food after its finished cooking.
 Always cover the food being cooked, except bakery goods.
 Cut down a third of the liquid normally used for rice, stew or sauces.
 This does not apply to bakery products.
 You can use glass casserole dishes with a cover.
 It says do not use foil.
 Two pots can be stacked and cooked at the same time.

 Since foods do not burn in the Sun Oven, it is not necessary to stir the foods after they are placed in the oven.
 Use a meat thermometer –place this in the meat BEFORE you put the meat in the oven.
 We highly recommend this solar oven.
-Solar Sun Oven International is the one we recommend!
+Solar Sun Oven International is the one I recommend!